Deborah Rutter: Career

+Kennedy Center presidency

-Rutter remained with the orchestra until June 2014, and assumed her duties at the Kennedy Center on September 1 of that year.
-She is the first woman to head the large, partially federally-funded, performing arts organization that includes many different types of performances and programs.
+Rutter became president of the Kennedy Center on September 1, 2014.
+She became the first woman to head the large, partially federally-funded, performing arts organization that includes many different types of performances and programs, as well as being a presidential memorial.

-In the beginning of her tenure, she started the REACH, the first major expansion of the Kennedy Center since Richard Nixon was President in the early 1970s.
-The $175 million project was based on the assumption that people would want to meet with artists in a more casual setting which consists of a large and outstanding outdoor place designed by Steven Holl.
+In the beginning of her tenure, she led the project to create the REACH, the first physical expansion of the Kennedy Center.
+The $250 million project was based on the assumption that people would want to meet with artists in a more casual setting which consists of a large and outstanding outdoor space designed by Steven Holl.

-In 2018, Rutter launched DIRECT CURRENT, an annual festival of contemporary culture which focuses on new and interdisciplinary art.
+In 2018, Rutter launched DIRECT CURRENT, a festival of contemporary culture which focused on new and interdisciplinary art.
+Over her tenure, she has expanded the Center’s programming, notably bringing in Q-Tip as the first artistic director of hip-hop culture.